mike-whitehurst/rubiks-cube/README.md

 To run tests:
 1. Using Visual Studio 2022, open \RubiksCubeSolution\RubiksCubeSolution.sln
-2. Right click on the Tests project and choose Run Tests
+2. Right click on the CubeLogicTests project and choose Run Tests
 3. The results are in the Test Explorer window

 ## Links